alexis/my-youtube-inventory/README.md

     ```
   - Add `https://www.googleapis.com/auth/youtube.readonly` to OAuth scopes (https://www.googleapis.com/auth/youtube.readonly)
   - Add yourself as a test user (https://console.cloud.google.com/apis/credentials/consent)
-  - Run `npm start` to authorize the script in the browser and fetch sample data to make sure that everything's working
+  - Run `npm start` and follow instructions to authorize in your browser.
-    (Note: This saves your access token locally in `./OAUTH.json`, so do this at your own risk)
+    (Note: it will save your access token locally in `./OAUTH.json`, so do this at your own risk)

 ## Usage